s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui3/Exercise.md

 For plotting the lanes you have to use the polynomials.
 Note: The polynomials are only used to plot the lane in front of us (x > 0).
-The lane behind us will be just a straight line, as it was before.
+The lane behind us will be just a straight line.

 Furthermore, we will plot the vehicle in the middle of the lanes.
 Hence, you have to compute the center point of the lane.